 Ping pong Technology has come up with equipment that meets table tennis needs for kids to play the game.
 Below is the most popular and recommended equipment.

 - STIGA Performance 4-Player Table Tennis Racket Set

 - STIGA Space Saver Table

-This is a request from my daughter who is 8 years old and she been practiced table tennis for almost a year.
-She has been used the Andro Super Core Cell OFF+ as her first blade and I would think that it does not really suit her well of her playing stroke.
+It is a request from my daughter, who is 8 years old, and she has been playing table tennis for almost a year.
+She has been using the Andro Super Core Cell OFF+ as her first blade, and I think it does not suit her playing stroke well.

 Thus, I am looking for another ALL WOOD ply for her.
-She ever tried COPPA GOLD forehand and EURO CHALLENGE as backhand rubbers.
-She is a left-handed player, primarily concentrating to bring a lot of brushing on her forehand drive.
+She tried COPPA GOLD forehand and EURO CHALLENGE as backhand rubbers.
+She is a left-handed player, primarily concentrating on bringing a lot of brushing on her forehand drive.

 The strokes that she is currently practicing are:

 - Forehand drive

 - High-toss side spin and backhand sidespin and cut serves